-State Instruction 16-13 further directs LWDBs to ensure that each orientation for applicants, new participants, and/or new employees to WIOA-funded programs or activities include a discussion of participants' and/or employees' rights under the nondiscrimination and equal opportunity provisions of WIOA.
-Included is the right to file a complaint of discrimination either with the State-level EO Officer at the DEW Office of Equal Opportunity, or with the Director of the Civil Rights Center at U.S. Department of Labor, 200 Constitution Avenue, NW, Room N-4123, Washington, DC 292110.
+State Instruction Number 16-13, change 1 further directs LWDBs to ensure that each orientation for applicants, new participants, and/or new employees to WIOA-funded programs or activities include a discussion of participants' and/or employees' rights under the nondiscrimination and equal opportunity provisions of WIOA.
+Included is the right to file a complaint of discrimination either with the State-level EO Officer at the DEW Office of Equal Opportunity, or with the Director of the Civil Rights Center at U.S. Department of Labor, 200 Constitution Avenue, NW, Room N- 4123, Washington, DC 292110.

-D. Notice Requirement for service providers
+E. Notice requirements for service providers